 Experiment 2 sought to replicate CRE patterns observed on recognition and JOLs in Experiment 1 using a new sample of participants while also testing the effects of racial typicality on these patterns.
-Overall, we replicated patterns observed in Experiment 1, further demonstrating the robustness of the CRE.
-The magnitude of the CRE was greater in Black participants who rated low-typicality faces, suggesting that faces lower in racial typicality are more prone to this effect.
+Overall, we replicated recognition patterns observed in Experiment 1, further demonstrating the robustness of the CRE.
+Moreover, the magnitude of the CRE was greater for Black participants when studying low-typicality faces, suggesting that faces lower in racial typicality are more prone to this effect.
 Interestingly, higher racial prejudice scores from Black participants suggest that prejudice may further moderate the relationship between typicality and the CRE.
-Cassidy et al. (2017) observed this pattern with Caucasian participants, and our patterns are consistent with their findings, given that Black participants reported greater levels of racial prejudice versus Caucasian participants in Experiment 2.
+Cassidy et al. (2017) observed this pattern with Caucasian participants, and our patterns are consistent with their findings, as Black participants reported greater levels of racial prejudice versus Caucasian participants in Experiment 2.

-Additionally, the CRE pattern again extended to mean JOLs.
-However, like the previous experiment, this pattern only extended to Black participants’ JOLs.
-Furthermore, this effect was greater for high versus low typicality targets, providing further evidence for a social categorization account.
-However, consistent with our findings in Experiment 1, Caucasian participants’ JOLs did not differ as a function of target ethnicity, regardless of target typicality.
+Additionally, the CRE pattern again extended to mean JOLs and, like the previous experiment, this pattern was only observed on Black participants’ JOLs.
+Furthermore, this effect was greater for high typicality targets.
+This pattern is consistent with social-cognitive accounts of the CRE and suggests that Black targets may have been processed more fluently than Caucasian targets.
+However, for Caucasian participants, mean JOLs did not differ between same and other-race targets, irrespective of target typicality.
+As such, we replicated findings from Experiment 1 showing that participant ethnicity may be a moderating factor when exploring CRE patterns on JOLs.
+Additionally, like Experiment 1, participants’ relative accuracy did not differ between same and other-race targets.
+Taken together, our findings in Experiment 2 are consistent with Experiment 1 while providing further evidence that typicality can influence the magnitude of participants’ JOLs

 Finally, we again observed differences in racial attitude measures.
-Like the previous experiment, Black participants reported higher levels of racial prejudice versus Caucasian participants.
-This suggests that Caucasian participants more readily attempted to appear as non-prejudiced, which may explain their relatively low ATB scores.
-Given that JOLs also capture beliefs about memory, this finding may partially explain why the CRE pattern did not extend to Caucasian participants’ JOLs.
+Like Experiment 1, Black participants reported higher levels of racial prejudice compared to Caucasian participants.
+This suggests that Caucasian participants more readily attempted to appear non-prejudiced when providing their JOLs, which may also explain their relatively low MRS scores.
+Moreover, because JOLs also capture beliefs about memory, this finding may partially explain why the CRE pattern did not extend to Caucasian participants’ JOLs, as they may have tempered their JOLs to appear non-prejudiced (i.e., assigning equivalent JOLs across target ethnicities so as not to appear to favor one group over the other).

 General Discussion

-The present study replicated the CRE on facial recognition while additionally testing whether JOLs were sensitive to this memory bias.
-Specifically, we assessed memory for high typicality same and other-race targets (Experiment 1) and high/low typicality targets (Experiment 2).
-Importantly, all participants provided JOLs concurrently with encoding, allowing us to test the social categorization account of the CRE by measuring processing fluency (e.g., Mueller et al., 2013; see Rhodes, 2016).
-As such, we anticipated that JOLs would be greater for same-race faces, as based on a social categorization account, these faces should be easier to encode relative to other-race faces (see Hugenberg et al., 2012).
-Finally, both experiments included a set of questionnaires assessing racial prejudice and motivation to appear unprejudiced, given that these factors have sometimes been shown to influence the magnitude of the CRE (Ferguson, Rhodes, Lee, & Sriram, 2001; Walker & Hewstone, 2006; see Young et al., 2012).
+The present study sought to replicate the CRE on facial recognition while testing whether JOLs would be sensitive to this memory bias.
+In doing so, we compared memory for high typicality same and other-race targets (Experiment 1) and high/low typicality targets (Experiment 2).
+Based on previous research, we anticipated that participants would assign higher JOLs for same-race faces and that the magnitude of this effect would bet greater when participants elicited JOLs for high typicality targets (e.g., Palma et al., 2024).
+Finally, both experiments included a set of questionnaires assessing racial prejudice and motivations to appear unprejudiced, since these factors have sometimes been shown to influence the magnitude of the CRE on recognition memory (Ferguson, Rhodes, Lee, & Sriram, 2001; Walker & Hewstone, 2006; see Young et al., 2012).